White-Rabbit-Scientific/egui-widget-themenator/README.md

-# egui-widget-themenator — themes and theme switcher for egui
+# Themenator — themes and theme switcher for egui

 *egui-widget-themenator* provides Catppuccin color palettes for ready-made themes, packaged as a widget for [egui](https://github.com/emilk/egui).